GautierDorval/interpretive-seo/README.md

 - the canonical meaning of the concept (FR and EN names),
 - what the concept includes and excludes,
 - its conceptual relations to Interpretive Governance and SSA-E + A2 + Dual Web.
+- its conceptual relations to the Q-Layer (response authorization) introduced in SSA-E + A2 doctrine v1.2.0.

 It explicitly does **not** define: